East Village Building Blocks Tour: the LGBTQ East Village

 Bea Arthur Residence, 222 East 13th Street

 The Bea Arthur Residence for homeless LGBT youth, named for “Golden Girl” Bea Arthur who funded the project, was born of a partnership between the Cooper Square Committee and the Ali Forney Center.
 This incredible community-building project and the beautiful historic building renovation of its exceptional 19th-century row house earned the Residence and its partner organizations Village Preservation’s 2018 Regina Kellerman Award.
 The Bea Arthur Residence is the first congregate transitional housing facility for homeless LGBTQ youth financed by New York’s HPD.
 This space provides quality, safe housing for 18 homeless LGBT youth so that they can live free of stigma and make plans for their future.
-The Cooper Square Committee’s (CSC’s) mission is to work with area residents to contribute to the preservation and development of affordable, environmentally healthy housing and community/ cultural spaces.
-The Ali Forney Center’s (AFC’s) mission is to protect LGBTQ youths from the harms of homelessness and empower them with the tools needed to live independently.
+The mission of the Cooper Square Committee (CSC) mission is to work with area residents to contribute to the preservation and development of affordable, environmentally healthy housing and community/ cultural spaces.
+The mission of the Ali Forney Center (AFC) mission is to protect LGBTQ youths from the harms of homelessness and empower them with the tools needed to live independently.
 With these two missions, the Bea Arthur Residence is a unique and important center for queer youth.

 Emma Goldman Residence, 208 East 13th Street